Lyearn/mgod/README.md

 - [ ] Introduce automatic MongoDB collection selection based on Go struct names as a default behavior.
 - [ ] Add test cases to improve code coverage.

-If you have any interesting feature requests, feel free to open an issue on GitHub.
+If you have any interesting feature requests, feel free to open an issue on [GitHub issue tracker](https://github.com/Lyearn/mgod/issues).
 We will be more than happy to discuss that!

+## Contribute
+For contribution guidelines, check out [CONTRIBUTING](https://github.com/Lyearn/mgod/blob/main/CONTRIBUTING.md).

 <!-- ## Documentation -->